 The front end was a CEC transport and DAC and the speakers were driven by Merrill Audio Veritas monos.

-Preamp was a very beautiful passive transformer based product by The Bespoke Audio Company, who make only one product, but a marvellous one at it.
+The preamp was a very beautiful passive transformer based product by The Bespoke Audio Company, who make only one product, but a marvelous one at it.

 I mean: look at it: isn’t this Luxurious!